Emeritus Professor of Neuroscience, University of Cambridge

-1. The role of hormones in the ability of the adult brain to make new nerve cells (neurons) and repair the brain.
 Part of the brain called the hippocampus, which is known to be concerned with storing recent memory, continues to make new neurons throughout adult life.
 However, the hippocampus is very vulnerable to injury; for example, it is one of the first parts of the brain to be affected by Alzheimer’s disease.
 Its ability to make new neurons is very sensitive to a number of events, particularly the action of ‘stress’ hormones such as cortisol.
 Cortisol drastically reduces the formation of new neurons, whereas another hormone, DHEA, increases it and can offset some of the actions of cortisol.
 DHEA decreases in man with age, which may account for some of the memory difficulties associated with ageing.
 Some drugs increase the formation of new nerve cells in the hippocampus: these include anti-depressants (such as Prozac) and this has suggested that their action on depression may, in some way, be related to the growth of new neurons in the hippocampus.
 We are studying these actions, as well as the ability of grafts of brain tissue to repair the damaged hippocampus.

-2. The role of stress hormones (such as cortisol) in depression.
 My clinical work is carried out in collaboration with psychiatrists and psychologists interested in the risks for depression, particularly in young people (adolescents).
 Individuals with higher (though normal) levels of cortisol are at increased risk of depression if they experience adversity in their lives.
 Furthermore, adversity early in life (for example, poor parenting) results in increased cortisol levels in these infants when they reach adolescence.
 This may influence their susceptibility to mental illness.
 Girls also have higher levels of cortisol than boys, and a greater incidence of depression.
 We are now studying how cortisol and other factors (eg social and psychological ones) interact with common variations in a person’s genes (such as those regulating serotonin or growth factors in the brain, such as BDNF) to increase the risk for depression, or offer some protection against this serious illness in people experiencing severe adversities in their lives.
 We are also interested in why a history of chronic or repeated depression enhances the risk for subsequent Alzheimer’s disease.

-3. Hormones and genes in financial decision-making.
 People who work in high risk occupations, such as financial traders (but also airline pilots, surgeons, footballers and racing drivers etc) have to make rapid decisions with important consequences both for themselves and for others.
 In collaboration with economists and others I am studying how individual differences in hormones, particularly testosterone and cortisol, influence such decisions and the appetite for financial risk-taking, and how the genetic makeup of different traders also contributes to their success or otherwise under the severe pressure that such jobs entail.

 - Scarlett Pinnock, Brain Repair Centre, Cambridge